leehy305/IJCAI2023/README.md

 # IJCAI2023

-Implementation for the experiments in " " paper, AI and Social Good, IJCAI 2023.
+Implementation for the experiments in "A Heterogeneous Attention Network Model for Longitudinal Analysis of Socioeconomic and Racial Inequalities in Urban Regions: Evidence from Washington DC and Chicago" paper, AI and Social Good, IJCAI 2023.

 # Repository Structure and Code Breakdown